Police exhume murder victim’s remains for new DNA test - NewsBreak

 But with the physical evidence lost, DNA testing to try and identify Ruth’s killer was useless.
 Or was it?
 Santorio applied for a grant with Season Of Justice , a non-profit that helps law enforcement agencies cover the cost of DNA testing.
 Now, they plan to exhume the remains, as first reported by Spotlight News .

 Santorio secured the grant, and with the permission of Whitman’s family, they exhumed her remains on Monday, August 1.
-“We were able to recover the fingernails that we were looking for initially which appeared to be with viable tissue,” added Santorio.Suspect charged in connection to 2020 homicide
+“We were able to recover the fingernails that we were looking for initially which appeared to be with viable tissue,” added Santorio.Vigil held for missing Shaker High teacher weeks after her disappearance

 Colonie Police expect the results to return in 16 to 24 weeks—roughly sometime around December.
 Stick with NEWS10 for updates, and we will let you know what they find.